kvoon3/vscode-autohide-kb/README.md

 ### Navigate To Panel

+> [!Tip]
-Due to the panel being hidden, using the `workbench.action.navigateXXX` commands to switch panels will be ineffective.
+> Due to the panel being hidden, using the `workbench.action.navigateXXX` commands to switch panels will be ineffective.

 Auto Hide KB provides the following commands as alternatives to VSCode's `navigateXXX` commands: